-(f) Royalty interest
+(e) Royalty interest

 The Company records its royalty interest at cost, net of impairment charges.
 Royalty revenues received from the royalty interest are recorded against the capitalized amount when received.
 Royalty revenues received in excess of the capitalized amount are recorded as revenue on the statement of income (loss) when received.
+Where a potential impairment is indicated, assessments are performed for each area of interest.
+Any royalty interest that is not expected to be recovered is charged to the results of operations.

-(g) Financial assets and liabilities
+(f) Financial assets and liabilities